-In this post, I will help you to find Where to stay in Busan (for tourists and first-timers), best areas to stay in Busan (include video and map), best hotels in Busan for all budget travelers, and the unique places to stay in Busan like temple stay.
+In this post, I will help you to find Where to stay in Busan (for tourists and first-timers), best areas to stay in Busan (with a video and map), best hotels in Busan for all budgets (including the hotel where I stayed).

 Busan, also known as Pusan, is South Korea’s second largest city after the capital, Seoul.
 Located at the southeast tip of the Korean peninsula, Busan was a major trading port with Japan in the 15th century, and now an important sea port in Asia.